Skip to main content

 Still: it worries me that Matt, who has come off like an egomaniac throughout all of this (and since long before) is in effect cleaning house; getting rid of the dissenters, thus perpetuating the very culture that created all these problems in the first place.

 Clearly, if there were adults in the room when Matt made these decisions, something kept their concerns from being heard.
-In my view, Matt’s doing the opposite of what he should be here, and making himself even less likely to be challenged.
-I don’t think it’s ultimately good for WordPress in any way, shape, or form, and it will likely result in even worse behavior and decisions out of Matt.
+In my view, Matt’s doing the opposite of what he should be here, by making himself even less likely to be challenged.

 Matt/Automattic also secured a lawyer, who called WP Engine’s lawsuit “meritless,” which is of course the first thing any defense lawyer will do in any case no matter what.
 I’ve watched enough true crime to know a defendant could be in the middle of live-streaming their own crime spree to 10 million viewers, and the defense lawyer would still say the charges are baseless and the client is innocent.